PiacentinoLab/fiji_macros/README.md

 # Fiji_Macros
-Macros written for automated image analysis in Fiji (ImageJ) Writted by Mike Piacentino (mpiacent@caltech.edu)
+Macros written for automated image analysis in Fiji (ImageJ) and subsequent processing (Python and R) Writted by Mike Piacentino (michaelpiacentino@jhmi.edu)